 Hopefully, this has given you some idea of why you should speed up your website and some easy ways of doing it.

-If you need any help or advice, I am happy to make a free assessment of your site to suggest ways of speeding it up so it’s providing your users with the best experience possible.
+If you need any help or advice, I am happy to offer a low-cost assessment of your site to suggest ways of speeding it up so it’s providing your users with the best experience possible.